The online world is constantly changing, so let’s dive right in without further ado.

-Data Breaches are catastrophic events for all the involve parties.
+Data Breaches are catastrophic events for all the involved parties.
 No one, except the attacker, walks away from a data breach smiling.
 Consumers are placed at risk when their private data is stolen, from outright identity theft to blackmail.
-Companies get to watch their credibility, customers base and income dwindle away as people abandon ship.
+Companies get to watch their credibility, customer base, and income dwindle away as people abandon ship.
 This can be extremely disastrous for online only companies or companies whose business model is data security.
 While CareFirst isn’t an online only company, as a health insurance company they have a lot of critical data on file.
-The U.S. Court of Appeals for the District of Columbia overturned a lower court’s ruling, and allowed for a class action lawsuit to move forward for the 1 Million people whose data was stolen.
+The U.S. Court of Appeals for the District of Columbia overturned a lower court’s ruling and allowed for a class-action lawsuit to move forward for the 1 Million people whose data was stolen.
 This ruling, if it isn’t successfully challenged and overturned, would open up companies to expensive lawsuits from their customers.
 Previously companies were fairly immune to the financial fallout associated with data breaches, which is why this case is important to follow.

 Source: Consumers Gain More Power to Seek Data Breach Damages